-World Environment Day is also celebrated each year and Tree Plantation programmesorganised for planting saplings as part of green initiative to promote carbon offset.
-Someof the uprooted trees due to the impact of Vardah cyclone were replanted and theirsurvival ensured.
+World Environment Day is also celebrated every year and tree plantation programs areorganized for planting saplings towards green initiative to promote carbon offset.

-As at the year end your Company had one Wholly Owned Subsidiary (WOS) and two StepDown Subsidiaries (SDS) all of which are incorporated outside India.
-The financials ofall these subsidiaries have been consolidated and the financial and other information havebeen furnished in the Consolidated Financial Statement (CFS)attached to this Report.
+As at the year end your Company had one Wholly Owned Subsidiary (WOS) and two Stepdown Subsidiaries (SDS) all of which are incorporated outside India.
+The financials ofall these subsidiaries have been consolidated and the salient features of financial andother information have been furnished in the Consolidated Financial Statement (CFS)attached to this Report.

 Management strongly believes that the strength of your Company is directly proportionalto the strength of its employees in terms of the knowledge experience analytical anddecision making skills.
 Your Company has been practising various HR initiatives such asrecognition empowerment personality development decentralization of delegation ofpowers etc. to retain the talents and to enhance their capabilities.
 A balanced staffingsystem has been adopted in your Company wherein competent fresh talents have been infusedinto the stream of experienced hands.